ruby/debug/README.md

 Debug console mode:
     -n, --nonstop                    Do not stop at the beggining of the script.
     -e [COMMAND]                     execute debug command at the beggining of the script.
-    -O, --open                       Start debuggee with opning the debagger port.
+    -O, --open                       Start debuggee with opening the debugger port.
                                      If TCP/IP options are not given,
                                      a UNIX domain socket will be used.
         --port=[PORT]                Listening TCP/IP port